mateusgondim/T2DEngine/README.md

   - Rms defines a generic interface to create resources and resource managers.
   - Tmap defines all the data structures necessary to integrate the Engine with the Tiled Level Editor tool.
-Allowing us to to load .tmx files and, not only render the Tile Map, but also load data regarding collision geometry, ìdamage areasî and objects spawn positions.
+Allowing us to to load .tmx files and, not only render the Tile Map, but also load data regarding collision geometry, ‚Äúdamage areas‚Äù and objects spawn positions.
-  - Gfx is responsible with integrating the Engine with OpenGL/GLFW.
+  - Gfx is responsible for integrating the Engine with OpenGL/GLFW.
 Providing an interface for rendering -- sprites and tiles, using a batching technique
     -- and defining the Engine's Animation System.

-Some modules in T2D can be used as they are, or with some very minor modifications, on most game projects.
+Some modules in T2DEngine can be used as they are, or with some very minor modifications, on most game projects.
 The classes defined in these modules are, in most cases, decoupled from the rest of the engine and implement features that are necessary in most game projects.
-Therefore, they could be extracted from T2D and used on other games.
+Therefore, they could be extracted from T2DEngine and used in other games.
 A few of them are.
   - The [pool data structure](https://github.com/mateusgondim/T2DEngine/blob/master/engine/source/mem/source/src/Pool_allocator.hpp), which manages a collection of memory blocks of the same size.
   - The powerful Sprite Animation system, used to construct and control Animation State Machines from sprite atlases.
   - The implementation of a [string_id type](https://github.com/mateusgondim/T2DEngine/blob/master/engine/source/utility/source/src/string_id.hpp), which uses the crc-32 algorithm to